hashicorp/terraform-provider-boundary/docs/resources/host_set_plugin.md

   attributes_json = jsonencode({"region"="us-east-1"})

   # recommended to pass in aws secrets using a file() or using environment variables
-  # the secrets bellow must be generated in aws by creating a aws iam user with programmatic access
+  # the secrets below must be generated in aws by creating a aws iam user with programmatic access
   secrets_json    = jsonencode({
     "access_key_id"="aws_access_key_id_value",
     "secret_access_key"="aws_secret_access_key_value"